 While 16 is considered the average cut-off point for growth in most males, it’s not a guarantee.
 In particular, if your son is a late bloomer, you may notice growth of up to an inch.

 By age 18, the majority of young men stop growing as their ‘growth plates’ will have fused by this point.

-Can a man still grow after 21?
+So, can a man still grow after 21?

 Better still, men’s muscles don’t stop growing – if you’ve got a budding Mr. Universe on your hands, he’ll be delighted to know that peak muscle mass can develop as late as age 30!